klee214/findBreakURL/README.md

 ## Usage

-Keep in mind!
-You have to put the html files you want to test in the findBreakURL folder.
-In other words, index.js and your testing html files must be in the same folder.
+This is a CLI program to verify your URL lists are actually not broken.
+It tries to send the real API header get request to check if the communication is successfully connected.

+>To install the program:
+>npm i kimin-url-checker@1.0.0

-The tool name(cli program name) is url-tester.
+The tool name(cli program name) is kimin-url-checker.
 It has 6 options.

 ```
-Usage: url-tester <command> [options] <optionalFilename>
+Usage: kimin-url-checker start [options] <optionalFilename>

 Commands:
   index start  Test to find any broken URL